 It is important to note:

-all nominees must obtain two additional signatures to their own, supporting their nomination as a candidate.
+All nominees and nominators must currently be full paying members of the GSS; and all nominees must obtain two additional signatures to their own, supporting their nomination as a candidate.

 The following list are those nominees that have been approved by the Chief Returning Officer to campaign as candidates in the election.
 These candidates will be listed on the online vote ballot during the election period.
 Results will be tabulated by the CRO and the result for each candidate will be published as "elected" or "not elected".

 What to expect in campaigning?

 Officially nominated candidates, which are approved by the CRO according to elections rules and GSS Constitution, are allowed to campaign during the official campaign period only.
 This period runs:

 Campaigning: Wednesday October 26, 2022 @ 12:01 AM – Tuesday November 1, 2022 @ 11:59 PM

 Candidates are permitted to campaign within the allowed rules, which are found in the GSS Constitution and as outlined by the CRO.
 Candidates should direct questions or concerns with the process or rules to the CRO, prior to campaigning in accordance with the established University Student Code of Conduct.

 Elections are completed electronically, which means each eligible voting member must cast their vote using the official secure online elections portal.

 Members may vote by using their UWindsor credentials, and only between the official elections/voting period: